Battery Care

 In Version 1.3 and below it is called “Battery Features”.

-2. After a short discharge, prevent the charging process from continuing as soon as the charger is connected: start charge threshold
+2. Preventing the charging process from continuing as soon as the charger is connected after a short discharge (start charge threshold)

-3. Recalibration: helps keeping charge level (SOC) readings and battery runtime estimates accurate by setting new “full charge” and “full discharge” anchors in the battery controller
+3. Recalibration helps keep the charge level readings and battery runtime estimates accurate by setting new “full charge” and “full discharge” anchors in the battery controller.

-Battery care does not comprise additional power saving.
+Battery care does not involve additional power saving.

 How does it work?